Clinical Neuromuscular

 • MG: autoimmune postsynaptic NMJ disorder; AChR Ab (~85%), MuSK Ab (5–8%), LRP4 Ab (1–2%), seronegative (5–10%); fatigable weakness — worse with activity, better with rest

-• MuSK MG: bulbar/facial/respiratory predominance; NO thymic pathology; POOR response to pyridostigmine; rituximab is preferred immunotherapy; complement inhibitors do NOT work (IgG4)
+• MuSK MG: bulbar/facial/respiratory predominance; NO thymic pathology; POOR response to pyridostigmine; rituximab is preferred immunotherapy; complement inhibitors are not expected to be effective because MuSK antibodies are IgG4-mediated (IgG4 does not fix complement)

-• Diagnosis: SFEMG is most sensitive test (~95–99%); RNS shows ≥10% decrement at 2–3 Hz; AChR Ab is most specific serologic test; CT chest mandatory for thymoma screening
+• Diagnosis: SFEMG is most sensitive test (~95–99%); RNS shows ≥10% decrement at 2–3 Hz; AChR Ab is most specific serologic test; CT chest is recommended at diagnosis to evaluate for thymoma

-• Medications to AVOID: aminoglycosides, fluoroquinolones, beta-blockers, magnesium, D-penicillamine, immune checkpoint inhibitors, botulinum toxin
+• Medications to AVOID: aminoglycosides, fluoroquinolones, beta-blockers, calcium channel blockers (CCBs), magnesium, D-penicillamine, hydroxychloroquine, immune checkpoint inhibitors, botulinum toxin; use with caution: statins (less robust evidence), phenytoin (case reports)

-• LEMS: presynaptic NMJ disorder; P/Q-type VGCC antibodies; triad = proximal weakness + areflexia + autonomic dysfunction; ~60% have SCLC; incremental response ≥100% on high-frequency RNS; treat with 3,4-DAP
+• LEMS: presynaptic NMJ disorder; P/Q-type VGCC antibodies; triad = proximal weakness + areflexia + autonomic dysfunction; ~60% have SCLC; incremental response ≥60% on high-frequency RNS (AANEM current standard; historical threshold was 100%, less sensitive); treat with 3,4-DAP

 • Botulism: presynaptic blockade (SNARE cleavage); descending paralysis + autonomic dysfunction + large unreactive pupils; treat with antitoxin